 Nicolás Margarit

-As a student of the School, he has performed with the Sinfonietta, conducted by Baldur Brönnimann; with the Fundación EDP Camerata, conducted by Christoph Poppen; with the Baroque Ensemble of the School, conducted by Paul Goodwin, as well as within the World Heritage Cities series in Úbeda.
-He has been part of the Mistral Trio, of the Tricorne, the Bain Satie and the Telemann ensembles and of the Areti Duo.
+As a student of the School, he has performed with the Sinfonietta, conducted by Baldur Brönnimann; the Fundación EDP Camerata, conducted by Christoph Poppen; the Baroque Ensemble of the School, conducted by Paul Goodwin; as well as within the World Heritage Cities Concert Series (Úbeda).
+He has been a member of the Mistral Trio, the Tricorne, Satie de Bain, and Telemann ensembles, as well as the Areti Duo.